Sharp stability for Sobolev and log-Sobolev inequalities, with optimal dimensional dependence: Local stability for nonnegative functions

 Let us define \be{delta1} \delta_1:=\frac{4\,\epsilon_1\,\epsilon_2\,\gamma^2}{q\,\big(1+(2\,\sqrt3+1)\,\epsilon_0\big)^2}\,. \ee The condition $\sigma_0\ge\overline\sigma_0(\gamma,\epsilon_0,\tilde\delta)$ of Proposition~\ref{Prop:estI1} can be inverted as follows. \begin{corollary} For any $0<\epsilon_0<\tfrac13$ and $\sigma_0>0$, for all $d\geq 6$ and all $r\in \mathrm H^1(\Sph^d)$ such that $r\ge-1$ and satisfying~\eqref{eq:smallsphere} and~\eqref{eq:orthosphere} as in Theorem~\ref{unifboundclose}, with $\theta$, $\epsilon_1$, $\epsilon_2$ and $\delta_1$ respectively given by~\eqref{theta},~\eqref{epsilon1},~\eqref{epsilon1-epsilon2-C} and~\eqref{delta1}, if

 then one has $I_1\geq 0$. \end{corollary}

 \begin{remark} The assumption $\epsilon_0<\tfrac13$ is used in~\eqref{epsilon1} to guarantee that $\epsilon_1$ takes positive values.
-A less restrictive condition can be obtained by requesting that the l.h.s.~in~\eqref{eq:i1boundmain} is actually $0$.
-We see that if $\epsilon_0<1$, then a similar bound as in~\eqref{eq:i1boundmain}, namely with $\frac12\,(1-\epsilon_0)$ on the r.h.s., holds for all sufficiently large $d$, depending on $\epsilon_0$. \end{remark}
+A less restrictive condition can be obtained by requesting that the left-hand side~in~\eqref{eq:i1boundmain} is actually $0$.
+We see that if $\epsilon_0<1$, then a similar bound as in~\eqref{eq:i1boundmain}, namely with $\frac12\,(1-\epsilon_0)$ on the right-hand side, holds for all sufficiently large $d$, depending on $\epsilon_0$. \end{remark}